octo-technology/OpenTezos/docs/deploy-a-node/installation.md

 brew install hidapi libev
 ```

-On Catalina you may see the following error if you have xcode installed:
+On Catalina you may see the following error, if you have xcode installed:
 `“xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun"`

-If this is the case, then run the following command to update your xcode install and restart the terminal.
+If this is the case, then run the following command to update your xcode, then install and restart the terminal.

 ```shell
 xcode-select --install